6 Noteworthy Restaurants in Nashville

 I love the convenience, impeccable service, stellar food choices, and upscale vibe at Merchant’s.
 While the prices are steep, it is worth the splurge.
 My new favorite dish is their Strawberry Salad: assorted greens tossed with blackened salmon, goat cheese, red onions, spiced pecans, mixed with a strawberry vinaigrette.
 It is mouthwatering!
 Warning: this will probably become one of your favorite restaurants in Nashville, too.

 This Mexican and Pan-Latin cantina is located in the Bellmont/Hillsboro Village neighborhood.
 It features both indoor and outdoor dining, making it a popular spot for locals.
 Chago’s Cantina is a beautiful restaurant, without being pretentious.
 The menu is interesting and features a variety of entrees and ala carte choices.
 I recommend Chago’s tortilla chips, Queso Dip, and salsa for starters and any of their Street Tacos with rice and black or red beans for dinner.

-Pancake Pantry’s mom and pop food keeps people coming back time and time again.
-My choice for breakfast is the savory Sante Fe Cornmeal Pancakes: three stone-ground cornmeal pancakes cooked with cheddar cheese, bacon, and roasted green chilies, topped with warm maple syrup, picante sauce, and sour cream.
+Pancake Pantry’s mom and pop food keep people coming back time and time again.
+My choice for breakfast is the savory Sante Fe Cornmeal Pancakes: three stone-ground cornmeal pancakes cooked with cheddar cheese, bacon, and roasted green chilies, topped with warm maple syrup, Picante sauce, and sour cream.
 The flavor combination is both brilliant and unique.

 2100 21st Avenue South, Nashville, TN 37212